danielballan/photomosaic/README.md

 Example:

-    pm.mosiac(tiles, tolerance=0.5, usage_penalty=3)
+    pm.matchmaker(tiles, tolerance=0.5, usage_penalty=3)

 P.S.
 If you use multiscale tiles, the smaller tiles can repeat with impunity.
 The usage limit only applied to original tiles than their immediate children.
 There is a keyword argument for this as well, ``usage_impunity=2``, but unless you have a giant image pool, I wouldn't change it.

 ### Scattered tiles

-For a looser, even more scattered effect (imitating some works by [this artist](http://www.flickr.com/photos/tsevis/collections/)) tiles can be individually shrunk in place, leaving a margin that reveals the background.
-If the background is white, the overall effect is to lighten that tile.
+For a looser, even more scattered effect (imitating some works by [this artist](http://www.flickr.com/photos/tsevis/collections/)) you can tweak and size and location of the tiles.

-Thus, shrinking is applied to all tiles that are darker than their targets, and it is applied in proportion to that descrepancy.
+#### Pad images to optimize lightness

+If a tile is shrunk in place, it reveals the background color behind it.
+Suppose our mosaic has a white background.
+Matches that are a little darker than the original image can be shrunk to affect lightness, crudely.

+The ``pad`` feature shrinks images in proportion to this lightness discrepancy.
+For a white background (the default) set pad to a positive number around 1.

+    mos = mosiac(tiles, pad=1)

+To set the background to black and pad images that are too bright:

+    mos = mosaic(tiles, background=(0, 0, 0), pad=-1)

+To make padding more dramatic, set ``pad`` with a higher absolute value.

+#### Scatter image placement

+To place image randomly within a window of their location, turn on scattering a specify a margin in pixels.

-    img = mosaic(tiles, 'imagepool.db', vary_size=True)
+    mos = mosaic(tiles, scatter=True, margin=10)

-When experimenting with ``mosaic()``, you only need to choose matches the first time.
-On repeated calls, use the keyword ``skip_matching=True``.
+Tiles are "shuffled" before they are placed into the image, so the overlapping is nicely arbitrary, not top-to-bottom or left-to-right.